mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 ### AvatarGroup

+codemod: `avatar-group-component-migration`

-- `removePadding` is removed as it's the default, component no longer gets a default padding bottom [codemod]
+- `removePadding` is removed as it's the default, component no longer gets a default padding bottom [codemod ✅]

 ### Box
 - `border` change from string to boolean [codemod]